 HFLL requires employers to grant leave to any employee who has been employed for six consecutive months.

-HFLL requires employers to grant leave for the employee to care for a serious health condition of the employee's child, reciprocal beneficiary, spouse or parent.
+HFLL requires employers to grant leave for the employee to care for a serious health condition of the employee's child, reciprocal beneficiary, spouse, sibling, or parent.
 Under HFLL, a parent includes parents-in-law, grandparents, and grandparents-in-law.

 HFLL defines a health care provider as a licensed doctor of medicine, dentistry, chiropractic, osteopathy, naturopathy, psychologists, optometry, and podiatry.